Free shipping on all orders of £50 and over

 • 2 tablespoons of vegetable oil

 • Assorted vegetables (Any veg will work for this recipe, although we personally recommend a combination of carrots and beetroot)

 1) Start by pounding the pork until all the pieces are all about a ¼ inch thick.
 Season with salt and pepper and set to one side.

 2) Next, you want to make the mix for your pork.
 In a bowl, blend together the garlic, turmeric, yoghurt, honey and 1 tablespoon of the lemon juice.
 You can do this by hand, although using an electric whisk can help speed up the process.

-3) Add both the pork pieces and the yogurt mix to your cooking bags and seal.
+3) Add both the pork pieces and the yoghurt mix to your cooking bags and seal.
 Move the bag around a bit to ensure all the pork is fully coated in the mix, then set aside for at least 10 minutes.
 For a true taste experience, you can leave the pork to marinade overnight before continuing.

-4) Once the pork is marinated, heat one tablespoon of vegetable oil in a pan over a medium-high heat.
+4) Once the pork is marinated, heat one tablespoon of vegetable oil in a pan over medium-high heat.
 Once heated, add two of the four pieces to the pan.
 Cook for roughly two minutes each side, ensuring the meat is cooked thoroughly throughout before removing from the pan.
 Place the pork pieces on a platter and set aside.

 5) Wipe out the pan and add the remaining vegetable oil and marinated pork.
 Again, cook for roughly two minutes each side, but ensure the meat is cooked all the way through.

-6) Regardless of the vegetables you’re using, boil them until they just start turning soft then remove them from the pot.
+6) Regardless of the vegetables, you’re using, boil them until they just start turning soft then remove them from the pot.
 In a small bowl, season the vegetables with the chives, olive oil and remaining lemon juice.

 7) Serve the pork onto plates and sprinkle the seasoned vegetables over the top.
 Sprinkle with a bit of salt and serve with a bit of side salad.